 What you have to keep an eye on is how the overall message changes over time.
 There may be only the most subtle shift from one month or one transfer window to the next, perhaps even one year to the next.
 But if you look longer term then you can discern the changes in tone, the different messages on how much money there is available and who is guiding things.
 Following the narrative is not an exact science, and it suits the club (and all organisations) to have a little bit of mystery.
 But it does mean different fans hearing the same information focus on different parts of it and reinforce their existing beliefs.
 Next thing you have the Acronym Armies springing up, attacking or defending the Board, manager and team from all angles, before starting on each other.

-Ivan is as open and honest as he can be, but he’s in a difficult position: he’s not the owner, he’s a paid employee, and his most high profile subordinate, Arsène Wenger, is in practice at least his equal.
+Ivan is in a difficult position: he’s not the owner, he’s a paid employee, and his most high profile subordinate, Arsène Wenger, is in practice at least his equal.
 I’m assured that it’s true that Arsène had a hand in approving Ivan for his role, and while this doesn’t mean that Arsène tells Ivan what to do, it’s indicative of the power that Arsène has after so many years in his job.
 The manager has, deliberately or not, carved out a position for himself where he has absolute discretion over all playing and team matters, including finances, for better or worse.
 I don’t believe Arsène particularly set out to do this, but a combination of his longevity in the role, his early success and his ability to maintain a relatively competitive level with the biggest clubs (compared to others who have risen and fallen during his reign), coupled with key boardroom changes – the death of Danny Fiszman, departure of David Dein and waning influence through age of Peter Hill-Wood – mean that that’s where we are.